Title

 An executive order directs the Philippine National Police to actively support the Armed Forces of the Philippines in combat operations against insurgency and other threats to national security, aiming to resolve the ongoing armed struggle and foster economic growth.

-The PNP is authorized, subject to the concurrence of the appropriate Local Chief Executive through the Local Peace and Order Council, to deputize barangay tanods as force multipliers in implementing the peace and order plan in their area.
+Section 2 states that deputization is subject to the concurrence of the appropriate Local Chief Executive through the Local Peace and Order Council.

 Analyze Cases Smarter, Faster